 Scholarship money could be growing in your own backyard.
 Many local community foundations raise endowments to send their young neighbors to college.
 Let’s look at some examples.
 Located in Oahu, the Hawaii Community Foundation awards 215 scholarships, such as the Esther Kanagawa Memorial Art Scholarship, for Islanders who fulfill certain criteria.
-The Austin Community Foundation funds over $500,000 in scholarships for Texans, including the Michael Scott Malone Memorial Scholarship.
 The Community Foundation of Southern Indiana also distributes 99 scholarships like the John C. Gatz Memorial Scholarship for youth residing in Clark and Floyd counties.
 Ask your guidance counselor about community foundations in your region to benefit.

 When looking for local scholarships, don’t forget to evaluate your unique hobbies and activities.
 It’s common for community groups to reward their members with scholarships.
 For instance, the Habitat for Humanity of Ohio provides a $2,500 Building Our Future Scholarship to altruistic volunteers pursuing a bachelor’s.
 American Red Cross initiatives nationwide qualify for the Leaders Save Lives Scholarship Program, which grants $1,000 to $2,500.
 Religious organizations even offer free college money to their congregations.
 The Presbyterian Church USA provides the need-based Student Opportunity Scholarship for $2,000.
 Followers of the Torah can access several scholarships from the Jewish Community Federation, including the $5,000 Marvin Anmuth Scholarship Fund.